andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 # The rejections

 This year was my first year as a public speaker.
-If you aspire to become a speaker at developer conferences, bear in mind I had applied to N conferences this year and only got accepted at two.
-I don’t know why, as they didn’t give me any sort of feedback.
+If you aspire to become a speaker at developer conferences, bear in mind that I applied to six conferences in 2022 and only got accepted by two of them.
+I have a better acceptance ratio at user groups (two out of two).

-I don’t plan to stop here, I have some ideas for other talks and I will try to get accepted at bigger developer conferences.
+I don’t plan to stop here, I have some ideas for other talks and I will try to get accepted at bigger developer conferences next year.

 2023, here I come :)